shundhammer/qdirstat/doc/stats/Overflow-Area.md

 OK, that did put things a bit more into proportion - at the price that the most important part of the data, Q1 ..
-Q3, has now become a lot less visible: It now has 1/4 of its previous display size (since the right boundary is now at 10.7 MB from the previous 1.6 MB).
+Q3, has now become a lot less visible: It now has 1/4 of its previous display size (since the right boundary is now at 10.7 MiB from the previous 1.6 MiB).

 Still, the remaining 1% of the files that were cut off contribute to 64.7% of the total disk space: The red slice is still the dominant one, albeit no longer